Boundaries

 - LLM/provider calls

-- Tool mediation
+- Tool mediation and tool policy

 - Policy decisions